-• A block statement (16.1) containing the statements (16) executed by the function.
-In this case, if the last statement of a function is not a return statement, the statement return; is implicitly appended to the function body.
+• A block statement (17.1) containing the statements (17) executed by the function, optionally marked with one of the modifiers: async, async or sync.
+In this case, if the last statement of a function is not a return statement (17.12), the statement return; is implicitly appended to the function body.

 Because Dart is optionally typed, we cannot guarantee that a function that does not return a value will not be used in the context of an expression.
 Therefore, every function must return a value.
 A return without an expression returns null.
-See further discussion in section 16.12.
+For generator functions, the situation is more subtle.
+See further discussion in section 17.12.